Baucus Leaders Program

 China has emerged as one of the world’s most powerful economic forces in today’s global economy.
 The demand is increasing for experts familiar with the ever-changing nature of the Chinese economy and with Chinese political and legal systems to provide advisory services to businesses and policy makers.
-The Max S. Baucus Institute recognizes these needs and offers students an opportunity to experience China firsthand in our summer study abroad program.
+The Max S. Baucus Institute recognizes these needs and offers students the opportunity to experience China firsthand in our summer study abroad programs.

-- Comparative Renewable Energy Law
+- Comparative Climate Change & Renewable Energy Law in Hangzhou

-Faculty for the 2018 program include:
+Faculty for the 2020 programs include:

 - Sam Panarella, Alexander Blewett III School of Law